yongddeng/yongddeng.github.io/_posts/2024-01-02-operating-system.md

 # Operating System
 ---
-An operating system, that is often taken for granted, has existed for less than a century yet underpins nearly all computing devices today.
-Understanding the OS is indispensable for genuine programmers, as software programs do not run independently but operate within the abstractions and constraints imposed by the system.
-Nevertheless, one inevitably encounters the OS when moving from high-level language-specific code down to low-level hardware instructions.
+An operating system, often taken for granted, has existed for less than a century yet underpins nearly all computing devices today.
+Understanding the OS is essential for genuine programmers, as software operates within the abstractions and constraints imposed by the system.
+One inevitably encounters the OS when moving from high-level language-specific code down to low-level hardware instructions.

 <!-- https://pravin-hub-rgb.github.io/BCA/resources/sem2/operating_sys/index.html -->
 <!-- https://www.jmeiners.com/lc3-vm/#:lc3.c -->